Johnston Canyon Hike: 21 Essential Things to KNOW in 2024

 Johnston Canyon Parking Facilities

-There is a heated washroom facility at the Johnston Canyon parking area.
-There are also flush toilets here.
-It’s best to utilize them as there is nowhere to step off the trail and quickly pee in the bushes on the Johnston Canyon trail, which is very busy with few points for privacy.
+There is a heated washroom facility and flush toilets at the Johnston Canyon parking area.
+It’s best to utilize them, as there is nowhere to step off the trail and quickly pee in the bushes on the Johnston Canyon trail, which is very busy and has few points for privacy.

 There is also a nice cafe and bistro with a gift shop and toilets at the start of the trailhead, but you should only use these facilities if you are a patron of the business.
 For those who ride a bike to Johnston Canyon, it’s important to note that bike racks are at the main entrance and in the P1 parking lot.
 Make sure to bring a bike lock for your bike.